achinth

 The Cantillon Effect

 When new money is created, it doesn’t fan out to everyone at once.
 It enters through the financial system first.
-Central banks buy government bonds and other assets from trading counterparties-big words for “big financial institutions.”
+Central banks buy government bonds and other assets from trading counterparties - big words for “big financial institutions.”
 Not because governments need their cash, but because central banks are required to operate through authorized market‑making counterparties in these markets; that legal and operational design makes large financial institutions the first recipients when new money enters the system.
+This system is designed not for conspiracy, but for stability and scale: central banks rely on these vetted institutions to distribute massive liquidity efficiently and manage the operational risks that would come with dealing directly with the public.
 Think of it like opening a faucet at the top of a building: the penthouse gets the water pressure before the lower floors.
 The first splash lifts the price of what’s being bought (safe bonds), which pushes their yields down; then the sellers and other investors, now earning less on safe assets, reach for alternatives with higher returns - corporate bonds, stocks, real estate, even private credit.
 In plain terms: the central bank’s buy pushes the bond’s price up and leaves the seller holding cash instead of that bond; with safe returns now lower, that cash goes looking for a new home.
-In Gary Stevenson’s frame: when extra cash chases things you can’t quickly make more of - houses, prime land, established equities-their supply is slow and demand relatively inelastic, so the new money mostly bids up prices rather than output.
+In Gary Stevenson’s frame: when extra cash chases things you can’t quickly make more of - houses, prime land, established equities - their supply is slow and demand relatively inelastic, so the new money mostly bids up prices rather than output.
 34 That “portfolio rebalancing” bids up asset prices now, while wages adjust slowly, if at all.
 5 6 7

 Why them, and not us?

-• Central banks implement policy by buying securities from primary dealiers and large isntitions - their operational counterparties - not from household 401ks, pensions, etc.
+• Central banks implement policy by buying securities from primary dealers and large institutions - their operational counterparties - not from household 401ks, pensions, etc.

 • The “rebalancing of the portfolio” channel pushes investors out of safe bonds and into risk assets, lifting stock and real-estate prices before wages catch up.